Surat-Bhushan/Odometry_Project_IITD/README.md

 ## 7. Failure Case Demonstration
 ### The 4 Test Cases
 1.  **Point‑to‑Point (No Guess)**:
-    - Starts from the artificially rotated source.
+    - Starts from the 20-degree artificially rotated source with 100 iterations to give enough chance to come out of local minima.
     - **Result**: **Fails** (high distance error).
 Gets trapped in a poor local minimum.
 2.  **Point‑to‑Point (With Coarse Guess)**:
-    - Uses a low-resolution ICP (voxel size 0.5) to get a rough alignment, then refines.
+    - Uses a low-resolution ICP (voxel size 0.5) to get a rough alignment, then refines with 50 iterations.
     - **Result**: **Succeeds**.
 The coarse guess brings it into the correct convergence basin.
 3.  **Point‑to‑Plane (No Guess)**:
     - Starts from the artificially rotated source.